o-bissing/premier-league-database-etl/README.md

 - **requests library** for fetching the data from the API
 - **SQLAlchemy library** for transfering the data from .json file to the table
 - **pgAdmin** for managing the database, creating ERD diagram
+- **ChatGPT** to help with fixing some errors and creating a complicated SQL-query
 - **Bash** for interaction with OS, doing terminal based tasks and working with GitHub
 - **Git** for version control